sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 ## Restoration

 RDS for SQL Server supports Restoration with Backup and Point-in-time Restoration.
 For more details, see [Backup and Restoration](./backup-restore).

-### Restoration with Backup
+### Restore using Backup

-You may restore data by using backup, from the Backup tab or the backup tab of View Database Details.
+You may restore data by using backup, from the Backup tab or the Backup panel of DB instance details view.
 Select a backup for restoration from the list, click **Restore**, and it goes to the restoration page.

 ![Restoration 001](https://static.toastoven.net/prod_rds_mssql/restore_001.png)
 ![Restoration 002](https://static.toastoven.net/prod_rds_mssql/20220315/restore_002.png)

-Select type of a newly created database instance and set up, and press **Restore Database Instances** at the bottom to restore the database instance.
+Select type of a newly created DB instance and set up, and press **Restore DB Instance** at the bottom to restore the DB instance.
-Database instance type, storage type, storage size, port, parameter group, and database security group are automatically selected.
+DB instance type, storage type, storage size, port, parameter group, and DB security group are automatically selected.

 > [Caution]
 > If the parameter group at the time of backup does not exist, default group is selected.
-> Only database security group that exists during backup is automatically selected.
+> Only DB security group that exists during backup is automatically selected.

 ![Restoration 003](https://static.toastoven.net/prod_rds_mssql/20220315/restore_003.png)

-It takes a few minutes, or up to a few dozens of minutes, to restore a database instance.
+It takes a few minutes, or up to a few dozens of minutes, to restore a DB instance.

 ### Point-in-time Restoration

-When the backup retention cycle is more than a day, database instances can be restored to a point in time during such retention period.
+When the backup retention cycle is more than a day, DB instances can be restored to a point in time during such retention period.
-Select a database instance to restore, click **Point-in-time Restoration** and it goes to the restoration page.
+Select a DB instance to restore, click **Point-in-time Restoration** and it goes to the restoration page.

 ![Restoration 004](https://static.toastoven.net/prod_rds_mssql/restore_004.png)